 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering the buoys – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 Many of the men believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
 The story was that they were personally selected by General George S. Patton – who had commanded the tanks of the Blue Army during the maneuvers – to go overseas.
 There is no evidence that this was true.

 When they arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date, while other men who failed their examinations were replaced by men sent to the island as replacements.
-The soldiers spent their time putting cosmoline on anything that they thought would rust.
+The soldiers spent their time loading their equipment onto the ship.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 They arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.